ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/storage.md

 [![View code](https://www.mbed.com/embed/?type=library)](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/FileSystem.h#L205)

 Filesystems must be backed by a block device in Mbed OS.
-If you are using supported hardware then you can continue, otherwise view the block device porting section above.
+If you are using supported hardware then you can use the Mbed OS block device classes, otherwise view the block device porting section earlier in this guide.